“Araminth’s the priority!”

 “What are you going to do then?”
 Vomarian asked.

 “I’m staying away from Varick.
-My presence would only exasperate the situation.
-I’m going to remain onboard the Unsinkable III with Havelock to help navigate it through the Twisted Lands and stop those two mere dragons,” My-re said.
+My presence would only exacerbate the situation.
+I will remain onboard the Unsinkable III with Havelock to help navigate it through the Twisted Lands and stop those two mere dragons,” My‑re stated.

-Westwind said, “Navigating through that mad realm is suicide.
+Shaking his head, Westwind said, “Navigating through that mad realm is suicide.
 That place plays tricks on you and pits friend against friend.
-Besides, we’ll need every Shagornan elf we can to help stop Varick.
+Besides, we’ll need every Shagornan Elf to help stop Varick.
 I’ve never seen a more formidable warrior.”

 “Then only essential personnel on the Unsinkable III.
 The rest are to accompany Vomarian and Westwind to rescue Araminth,” My‑re replied.